Edwards Extraordinary Dachshunds

 They should also be taught early on about inappropriate barking and taught not to jump, since jumping can be dangerous for their spines and really is completely unnecessary.

 Dachshunds are prone to spinal disc problems, also known as Dachshund paralysis.
 This is due to their very long spinal columns and very short rib cages.
 Dogs with this problem can become completely paralyzed.
 For this reason, it's important that your dog be trained early on not to jump, as jumping puts additional pressure on the spine.
 Believe us when we say that it is not hard at all to teach them not to jump.
 You should also be taught how to hold your dog properly, as improper handling can lead to back problems, too.
 Some veterinarians caution against Dachshunds using stairs, though most feel that it does not pose a problem for the dog to use stairs, as long as they are walking instead of running.
-Researchers are finding that the occurrence and severity of these spinal disc problems are hereditary in large part, so it's important to inquire about such problems from your breeder.
-We have been very fortunate so far and have had not back problems with ours because we continue to follow these guidelines and we are continuing to breed strong hip and spines in our Dachshunds.
+Researchers are finding that the occurrence and severity of these spinal disc problems are not always a hereditary , so it's important to inquire about such problems from your breeder.
+We have been very fortunate so far and have had one over 14 years now back problems with ours because we continue to follow these guidelines and we are continuing to breed strong hip and spines in our Dachshunds.
 We also allow ours to get "plenty" of yard running play time every single day 365 days a year.
 Snow, rain or shine they are allowed out to the yard to exercise which keeps there back muscles strong.
 We believe this also helps tremendously.

 Dachshunds are very clever dogs.
 They have a lively temperament and are very gregarious, but this particular breed is prone to vary in temperament more greatly from dog to dog.